simplerobot/build-scripts/README.md

 GITHUB_DEPS += simplerobot/test
 GITHUB_DEPS += simplerobot/lib-jsoncpp

+include ../build-scripts/build/release/include.make

 default : ...

-include ../build-scripts/build/release/include.make
 ```

 This example will ensure that the listed packages are included in the workspace
 and built.
-It will also define the following:
+It will also assume the default target is "default".
+It will also
+define the following:
 ```
 deps : ...